 A: There is an Event Guide listing all the Breweries and Brews at the Festival.
 Pick one up at admissions or at a beer ticket booth.
 Booths are listed by name and booth number.
 Beers are also listed by beer style.
-The booths are identified by brewery banners, and booth numbers are located on the yellow beer description signs at each booth.
+The booths are identified by brewery banners, with booth numbers located on the yellow beer description signs at each booth.

 Q: Is smoking allowed?

 A: Smoking and vaping are only allowed outside, 75 feet from the building.
 Make sure your hand is stamped before you walk outside, and please return through the Re-Entry Doors, not the Main Entrance.

 Q: Is there any wine or hard alcohol available at the event?

 A: Nope.
 This is essentially a beer event, though we now offer many ciders as well.
 Soft drinks and coffee are available at concessions, but the alcohol at this event is mainly BEER... and some cider!